Manage Money Better

 Federal Benefits and Credits Put Cash Into Your Account

-Your family’s reported income determines which benefits and credits you may be eligible for, both at the federal as well as at the provincial level.
-There are benefits that relate to age as well as income level.
+Your family’s reported income determines which benefits and credits you may be eligible for, both at the federal and provincial levels.
+There are various benefits that relate to age as well as income level.

-For lower income Canadians there’s the Canada workers benefit (CWB) if you’re working, and the Guaranteed Income Supplement (GIS) if you’re a lower income senior.
-Both of these programs depend on you filing your tax return.
-If you file late, your benefits could be disrupted until your tax return is processed.
+For working Canadians with lower incomes there’s the Canada workers benefit (CWB) and the Guaranteed Income Supplement (GIS) if you’re a lower income senior who also receives Old Age Security.
+Same as for the CCB, both of these programs depend on the income reported on your assessed tax return.
+If you file late, your benefits could be disrupted until your return is processed.

-Provincial & Territorial Benefits and Needs-Based Programs Must Know Your Income
+Provincial & Territorial Benefits and Needs-Based Programs Require Your Income

-For example, at the provincial level in BC, Medical Services Plan (MSP) premium assistance as well as the Fair PharmaCare deductible (which helps with the cost of prescriptions) are determined by reported income.
+For example, at the provincial level in BC, the Fair PharmaCare deductible (which helps with the cost of prescriptions) is determined by reported income.
 The deductible for Fair PharmaCare is the amount you must pay before your eligible prescriptions are covered for the balance of the year.
 The Fair PharmaCare program in particular restricts retroactive reimbursements, so it’s important to keep your enrolment current to receive the benefits.

 Provincial and territorial programs that are not administered by the federal government require you to consent to CRA sharing your reported income information with the provincial program.
-It’s not done automatically, and it is usually valid until you revoke your consent or when you miss reporting your income via your tax return.
+It’s not done automatically, and it is usually valid until you revoke your consent or when you miss reporting your income via your tax return – another reason to stay on top of filing every year.

 For assisted living or nursing home accommodations for seniors or those with a disability, payment is based on affordability, which is again determined by the previous year’s reported income.